Last Updated on July 8, 2019

 You should see some changes within 2 weeks.

-The Structured Listening CDs can be used over speakers or with headphones.
+The Structured Listening albums can be used over speakers or with headphones.
 They are non-modified that are appropriate for either use.
 They are useful in classrooms to enhance learning & also can be used to “tone down” a TLP if the modified music appears to be too intense.
-The Therapeutic Support CDs are for speaker use only.
+The Therapeutic Support albums are for speaker use only.
 These blend nicely with treatment for engagement, grounding, and/or motivation.

-Samonas CD uses spatially enhanced recordings and the music is spectrally activated to emphasize the time differences in the shape of the sound.
+Samonas album uses spatially enhanced recordings and the music is spectrally activated to emphasize the time differences in the shape of the sound.
 There are also high extensions, which are short passages of high pass filtering which eliminate all sounds below a specific frequency (the degree of filtering progresses with higher levels of activation).

-The modulated CDs in Therapeutic Listening, uses a broad range of music (electronic, classical, familiar children’s music, and music highlighted with spatial sounds).
+The modulated albums in Therapeutic Listening, uses a broad range of music (electronic, classical, familiar children’s music, and music highlighted with spatial sounds).
 The music is modified with a high pass-low pass filter, which is at 1000 Hz.
 Alternately, the 1000 Hz and above are filtered out and 1000 Hz and below are filtered out.
 This filter comes on randomly during the music, and is designed to capture attention.

-The fine tuning CDs in Therapeutic Listening, uses a combination of the high pass-low pass filter, in addition to a sliding high pass filter.
+The fine tuning albums in Therapeutic Listening, uses a combination of the high pass-low pass filter, in addition to a sliding high pass filter.
 For example, the 2000 Hz sliding filter, will start with approximately 1000 Hz and slide to 2000 Hz as it filters the music.
 The 4000 Hz filter with slide to 4000 Hz, and the 6000 Hz sliding filter will slide to 6000 Hz.
 There are 3 levels within each Fine Tuning mountain (2000, 4000, 6000) and 4 mountains in all, with the music in each mountain more complex that the last.
 The sliding filter and high-pass/low pass filter are each used about 1/2 the time during the music, with the sliding filter used at parts of the music with greater complexity to shift attention.

 Hooley Dooley – commercially available children’s music: Ready Set Go! by the Hooley Dooleys.
 Fun songs for little ones; easy to sing-a-long with, songs about numbers and food, and movement.